 Pharming vs. Phishing

-With so many “ph-” words to keep straight, it might be hard to keep all these cyber scams straight.
-What’s the difference between phishing and pharming?
+With so many “ph-” words to keep straight, it might be hard to differentiate between pharming, phishing and other cyberattacks.

-Phishing is a technique that acquires personal information by sending malicious emails that are designed to look legitimate.
-The intent of phishing is to convince users to click on a link in a fraudulent email.
-In addition to phishing, hackers are moving on to other forms of communication, such as texting (SMiShing) and voice messaging (Vishing).
+Phishing is a technique that acquires personal information by sending malicious emails designed to look legitimate.
+Attackers use pitching to convince users to click on a link in a fraudulent email.
+In addition to email phishing, hackers are moving on to other forms of communication, such as texting (smishing) and voice messaging (vishing).

-Pharming involves creating fake websites for the purpose of stealing personal information.
+Pharming, on the other hand, involves creating fake websites to steal personal information.
 While phishing involves clicking on a link from a fraudulent email, pharming doesn’t always require users to take manual action — they are redirected to these false websites without even knowing.

 How to Protect Against an Attack